-You can’t beat this recipe for ease and decadence.
+You can’t beat this Reese’s Monkey Bread recipe for ease and decadence.
 It’s quick & easy monkey bread that starts with refrigerated biscuits.
 I will never turn down a short-cut.

 Besides, I personally really love refrigerated biscuits, and think they’re flaky, buttery, fluffy, and wonderful.

 Each piece of monkey bread is filled with a mini Reese’s Peanut Butter Cup.
 It’s outrageous.
 Remember when I did that with Snickers bars for the Snickers Monkey Bread?
+And a slew of candy bars in this Candy Bar Monkey Bread???
+Lol.
 Same idea.
-The whole thing is topped with a peanut butter glaze.
-There’s a lot of chocolate and peanut butter to go around in this dessert.

 It’s quick prep – about 15-20 minutes to get it oven-ready, and then it bakes for about 30.
 You can have this dessert served up in under an hour from beginning to end, and unless you know people that don’t like chocolate and peanut butter (you should unfriend those people), then this will absolutely be a crowd-pleaser!

-- 2 - 16 oz. packages refrigerated biscuits, 16 total biscuits (I used Pillsbury Grands Flaky), cut each biscuit in half
+- 2 - 16 oz. packages refrigerated biscuits 16 total biscuits (I used Pillsbury Grands Flaky), cut each biscuit in half

 - 32 mini Reese's peanut butter cups

-- ¾ c. butter, melted
+- 3/4 c. butter melted

 - 3/4 c. brown sugar

 - 2 c. powdered sugar

-- ½ c. creamy peanut butter, melted
+- 1/2 c. creamy peanut butter melted

-- ¼ - ½ c. milk
+- 1/4 - 1/2 c. milk

-- 10 -15 mini Reese's peanut butter cups, chopped, for garnish
+- 10 -15 mini Reese's peanut butter cups chopped, for garnish

-- Generously spray a 10-inch bundt pan with non-stick spray.
+Generously spray a 10-inch bundt pan with non-stick spray.

-- Wrap a Reese's cup into a biscuit half like a dumpling.
+Wrap a Reese's cup into a biscuit half like a dumpling.
 Pinch the seams to make sure that the Reese's cup is covered by the biscuit dough.
 You may need to smoosh and spread the biscuit dough a little into a flat circle about 2-inches in diameter to wrap the Reese's cup.

-- Arrange the dough balls in the prepared pan.
+Arrange the dough balls in the prepared pan.

-- In a medium bowl, whisk together the butter and brown sugar.
+In a medium bowl, whisk together the butter and brown sugar.

-- Drizzle it evenly over the dough balls.
+Drizzle it evenly over the dough balls.

-- Bake at 325 degrees for 40-50 minutes, or until the edges are golden brown, and when you press toward the center, it should feel 'set'.
+Bake at 325 degrees for 40-50 minutes, or until the edges are golden brown, and when you press toward the center, it should feel 'set'.
 I use the end of a wooden spoon to press lightly toward the center of the bundt to check for doneness.
 You don't want it to feel doughy.

-- Remove from heat, and cool in pan for 10 minutes.
+Remove from heat, and cool in pan for 10 minutes.
 Run a knife or small rubber spatula along the edges to loosen the bread.

-- Invert onto a serving platter.
+Invert onto a serving platter.
 Do not wait longer than 10 minutes to invert, or the bread will stick to the pan.

-- Prepare peanut butter glaze.
+Prepare peanut butter glaze.

-- In a medium bowl, whisk together powdered sugar, melted peanut butter, and ¼ c. milk until smooth, adding additional milk as needed.
+In a medium bowl, whisk together powdered sugar, melted peanut butter, and 1/4 c. milk until smooth, adding additional milk as needed.

-- Drizzle evenly over monkey bread.
+Drizzle evenly over monkey bread.

-- Sprinkle with chopped Reese's cups, if desired, for garnish.
+Sprinkle with chopped Reese's cups, if desired, for garnish.

-- Individual servings reheat easily in the microwave for 20-30 seconds!
+Individual servings reheat easily in the microwave for 20-30 seconds!